 Check out this webinar about A/B testing and how AI can help

-“You can think about the headline when you are reading your own article for a spelling check.
-If you have more than three alternatives, there won’t be a clear winner.
-It may overload the system.”
+“You can think about the headline when you’re proofreading your article.
+If you create too many alternatives, there won’t be a clear winner.
+It may even overload the system.”

-Tip 2: Ask a colleague to come up with another one.
+Tip 2: Ask a colleague to suggest another one

-“Other editors bring a new perspective to your story.
-They don’t need to formulate a second alternative precisely, but they can give you a new direction.”
+“Other editors bring a fresh perspective to your story.
+They don’t need to provide a perfectly polished alternative, but they can point you in a new direction.”

-If you don’t have any alternative headline to work with, you can also add a headline with just one word changed.
-“If we have a background article about the war in Ukraine, we speak to experts”, Ivan Zrinjski says.
-“But we found out that the word ‘expert’ in the headline is not the best word for our audience.
-The word ‘analyst’ is way more popular.
-By replacing just one word, it can already make a difference.”
+If you don’t have another headline ready, simply change one word.
+“If we have a background article about the war in Ukraine, we interview experts,” says Ivan Zrinjski.
+“But we found that the word expert in the headline wasn’t the best choice for our readers.
+The word analyst worked far better.
+By replacing just one word, you can already make a difference.”

 Four tips for better A/B tests.